owenjones/bangoree/README.md

 * ``indent`` - Indents the first line of each paragraph
 * ``nohyphen`` - Attempts to prevent words becoming hyphenated
 * ``draft`` - Places a DRAFT watermark across the document
+* ``nooffset`` - Removes the binding offset and equalises margins, to produce a version of the document to be published online
 * ``twosided`` - Adjusts margins and inserts blank pages to allow the document to be printed double sided

 ##Class Macros